-While our review unit was running Android 8 Oreo, we're told the Android 9 Pie update is imminent, as indeed it should be on an Android One handset.
+While our unit was running Android 8 Oreo at the time of this review, the Android 9 Pie update is now available for the device, as indeed it should be on an Android One handset.

 The Nokia 7.1 probably won't win any design awards or any benchmark tests, but maybe your next smartphone doesn't have to.
 What we do get here is a winning combination of price, power, specs and features – this is what a mid-range phone should be.